vercel/nextjs-subscription-payments/README.md

 ## Configure Supabase Auth

+#### Setup redirect wildcards for deploy previews

+For auth redirects (magic link, OAuth providers) to work correctly in deploy previews, navigate to the [auth settings](https://app.supabase.com/project/_/auth/settings) and add the following wildcard URL to "Redirect URLs": `https://**vercel.app/*/*`.

+You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).

 #### [Optional] - Set up OAuth providers

 You can use third-party login providers like GitHub or Google.
 Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.
+Once configured you can add them to the `provider` array of the `Auth` component on the [`signin.tsx`](./pages/signin.tsx) page.

 ## Configure Stripe